danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-This approach lets you use the same context in your entire application and a single view modifier being applied to a single view hierarchy.

-You can then use pass down the context into the view hierarchy and use it to present a notification from anywhere in your app.
+This lets you use the same ``SystemNotificationContext`` in your entire application.
+You can then pass down the context into the view hierarchy and use it to present a notification from anywhere in your app.

 You can for instance apply a context-based `.systemNotification` modifier to a root `TabView` or `NavigationView`, which ensures that the notification is presented regardless or where in the app the presentation is triggered.

-Context-based notifications are very versatile and a great choice if you want to present many different notifications with a single modifier.

 ## Sheets and full screen covers

-Since any new sheets and full screen cover will cover the presenting view, you must apply a new view modifier to the modal root view.

-You can however still use the same context to present your notifications.
-The only effect that will have is that you'll see the underlying message sliding in if you are using a sheet.
+Since sheets and full screen cover will cover the presenting view, you must apply a new view modifier to their root views.
+You can still use the same context everywhere, but will for sheets notice that the underlying screen will also present the notification.

 Make sure to consider that various platforms behave different when picking a proper notification mechanism.
 For instance, since iPad sheets are presented as center square modals, a system notification may not be the best solution there.